andykent/polypage/readme.markdown

     $('body').polypage([], { prefix: 'MyPrefix' });
     // class names should now look like "MyPrefix_logged_in_and_admin"

+Even the whitespace separator can be changed using the 'separator' option (note only single characters work at the moment)...

+    $('body').polypage([], { separator: '-' });
+    // class names should now look like "pp-logged-in-and-admin"

 MORE INFO
 ---------
 For more help and an example open the index.html file in a web browser.